 Do perfumes expire?
 Can scent go off?
 If you’ve accumulated a collection of fragrances, you might be wondering if your precious (and often pricey) bottles have a shelf life.

-There is nothing worse than reaching for your favourite fragrance to find the scent has completely changed and considering how much we spend on perfume, most people are hesitant to chuck them out.
+There is nothing worse than reaching for what used to be one of the best perfumes for women in your collection to find the scent has completely changed.
+And considering how much we spend on perfume, most people are hesitant to chuck them out.
 But, not only do fragrances differ in which perfume lasts longest on the skin, they can also differ in expiration date.

 Do perfumes expire?
 An expert guide